Cristian-Infante/CRISTIAN-INFANTE/README.md

 - **Persistence and Proactivity**: I am relentless in pursuing my goals, never shying away from challenges and always taking the initiative.

 ## 📬 Let's Connect!
 I'm excited to collaborate, learn, and contribute to the vibrant GitHub community.
 Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/cristian-fabian-infante-canelo/).
-Let's create some remarkable projects together!

-Thank you for visiting my GitHub profile.
-Stay curious, keep coding, and let's make the digital world a better place, one line of code at a time! 🚀

 ## 📊 GitHub Stats:
 <div align="center">